bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

+* Note which cube hslas and scss styles match.

+* Choose Alex style.
-* Start material shared styles.
+* Choose cafeteria area styles.
 * Have, wood, metal, and brass.
-* Note which cube hslas and scss styles match.

 # Animation desired behaviour
 * Make durations kind of random as well.